vishnu4044/CS678_Project-1/README.md

 ### 2) Entail.ipynb
        Task: Entailment technique on the HX HateXplain and Latent hate dataset.

+### 3) Final Model: Easymix- Back translation (Backtran.ipynb):

+          Task: In this notebook Back translation is used to augment the data and generate sentences with same semantic meaning, thus the same labels are used.
+It is used for both HX and LH.
+RoBERTa-twitter-Sentiment model is trained using data augmented with both the augmentation techniques specified—accuracy: 71% which is 1% more than the accuracy achieved by the authors.

 ### 3) HX- Robust.ipynb && Latent Robust.ipynb

         Task: Evaluate the model's robustness by simulating different types of perturbations in the data and check how well the model performs under noisy conditions.